Mui tsai

-Mui tsai (妹仔), which means "little sister" in Cantonese, describes young Chinese women who worked as domestic servants in China, or in brothels or affluent Chinese households in traditional Chinese society.
-The young women were typically from poor families, and sold at a young age, under the condition that they be freed through marriage when older.
-These arrangements were generally looked upon as charitable and a form of adoption, as the young women would be provided for better as mui tsai than they would if they remained with their family.
+Mui tsai (妹仔), which means "little sister" in Cantonese, describes young Chinese women who worked as domestic servants in China, mainly in brothels or affluent households in traditional Chinese society.
+The young women were typically from poor families, and sold at a young age, with the condition that they be freed by marriage when older.
+These arrangements were generally considered as charitable and a form of adoption, as the young women would be provided for better as mui tsai than they would if they remained with their family.
 However, the absence of contracts in these arrangements meant that many mui tsai were resold into prostitution.
-According to some scholars, many of these girls ended up as either concubines or prostitutes, while others write that their status was higher than a concubine's.
+According to some scholars, many of these girls ended as either concubines or prostitutes, while others write that their status was higher than a concubine's.

 In traditional Chinese culture, a family needs a male offspring.
 Poor parents, who were unable to support many children, sometimes killed newborn infants if they were female.
-In consideration of the grinding poverty it was an accepted alternative to sell unwanted girls.
+In consideration of poverty it was an accepted alternative to sell unwanted girls.

 The practice was also prevalent before World War II in Hong Kong, Singapore and parts of Southeast Asia.

+Arab World

+There was a long history of Chinese girls being sold to the Muslim harems in Aceh on Sumatra, where they were used as concubines (sex slaves); from Aceh, the Mui Tsai girls could be exported further for sale to Arabia.

+This slave trade was officially termed adoption in order to avoid scrutiny from the authorities, since the colonial powers in the Dutch East Indies had banned slavery, and it was known to continue during the Interwar period.

+In 1922, Rashid Rida, editor of the progressive Egyptian newspaper al-Manar, condemned the purchase of Chinese slave girls for concubinage and denied that it should be considered as legitimate.

+A report about slavery in Hejaz in the 1920s stated that Arab men considered buying concubines from a slave market as a cheaper alternative to marriage, and girls were sold for different prices depending on race, with African Ethiopian girls being sold for $100, while Christian Chinese girls where sold for $500.

+During the 1930s, slavery in Yemen was given attention in the Advisory Committee of Experts on Slavery (ACE).
+The report to ACE about Hadhramaut described the existence of Chinese girls trafficked from Singapore for enslavement as concubines, Indian women trafficked to Hadrhamaut to be sold by their husbands, and Indian children officially taken there for religious studies, only to be sold upon arrival.

+The British tried to convince the coastal local rulers of the Aden Protectorate to sign an agreement to ban the slave trade, but by January 1939, few had done so.